Abandoned & Little-Known Airfields:

 Ed also adds that the runway was shortened to make room

-for the drive-in theatre that was erected next to the airport.
+for the drive-in theater that was erected next to the airport.

 It depicted the airport as having a single paved northwest/southeast runway.